Public engagement: our promise to you

 Why is it important?

 Our public engagement strategy is important because a government exists to serve the public.
-We need to listen to citizens to ensure we are making sound decisions for the territory.
+We need to listen to citizens to ensure we're making sound decisions for the territory.
 We have a responsibility to involve people affected by decisions in conversations that help shape those decisions.
 We need to work in collaboration with others who have a stake in a stronger economy, healthy communities and people, and environmental stewardship.

-What is the Government of Yukon’s approach to public engagement?
+What's the Government of Yukon’s approach to public engagement?

 We believe that our work as a government can best be accomplished through active engagement with Yukon citizens.
 We want to hear from you in order to help us make the best decisions.